 Turn off of water service will occur when payment is not received within approximately 30 days of the date of the bill.
 Turn off days vary depending on staff scheduling, but are usually the 1st or 2nd week of the month after the bill is due.

-Currently we accept APS (Electric) payments at City Hall.
-We only accept payments and can not provide billing information.
-Only cash payments that are less that $1,000 are accepted and the customer must present their bill.
-We also accept payments for SWG (natural gas) through a kiosk also located inside City Hall.
+We no longer accept APS (Electric) payments at City Hall, payments can be made at Walmart or Food City.
+SWG (natural gas) payments are accepted through a kiosk also located inside City Hall.
 The kiosk accepts cash (no change given), check and debit//credit card.